piyushimself/AppTesting/Tip.md

 - Try to get all subdomains to do FUZZ.
 - Try to URLs with parameter to try for XSS, SQLI or CMD injection.
 - Try to get URLs (as much as possible) to try Nuclei scan.
 - Try to get all login pages.
 Try to bypass if interesting internal page.
-Make an account and play if for normal user.
+- Make an user account and play, if for normal user.
 This is most important because here you need to do manual testing and you will get the chance to find IDOR, Business logic, Injection and much more.
 Without it, there is a very few chance to get a bug.